colbyveal/produce_api/README.md

 ​		This will list all processes running.
 Find the one that ends with `python` and locate it's `pid`.
 Then, run:

 ​		`kill -9 <pid>`

+## Testing

+Produce API has two testing files, unit_test.py and integration_test.py.
+Together these tests serve to ensure the api works as expected and per design.
+These test files are located in the 'api/' folder.
+You must run all tests from this folder.

+**NOTE:** You must be in the /api folder to run the tests properly.
+Before performing any tests, perform:

+​	`cd api`

 ### Test Script